swisspol/XLFacility/README.md

 Fun With Remote Logging
 =======================

-Still in the `main.m` file, add `#import "XLTelnetServerLogger.h"` to the top, and insert this other line above or below the one you inserted at the previous step:
+Going back to the `main.m` file of your app, add `#import "XLTelnetServerLogger.h"` to the top, and insert this line before `UIApplication` or `NSApplication` gets called:
 ```objectivec
 [[XLFacility sharedFacility] addLogger:[[XLTelnetServerLogger alloc] init]];
 ```
-What we are doing here is adding a secondary "logger" to XLFacility so that log messages are distributed to two places simultaneously.
+What we are doing here is adding a secondary "logger" to XLFacility so that log messages are sent to two destinations simultaneously.

 Run your app locally on your computer (use the iOS Simulator for an iOS app) then enter his command in Terminal app:
 ```sh